What Role Do Hormones Play in IBS?

 Which Hormones Affect Your Gut and How?

-Which hormones might affect your gut?
+Which hormones might affect your gut health?
 Well, there are reproductive hormones (estrogen, testosterone, progesterone, prolactin, DHEAs, etc.), gut hormones (leptin, ghrelin), stress hormones (cortisol) and thyroid hormones.
 All of these may influence your digestive tract.

 Reproductive Hormones and Digestion